GustavoASC/google-drive-vscode/README.md

    * Click *Download client configuration*

 Once you have *credentials.json* file, access Command Palette on VSCode and run the command: *Google Drive: Configure credentials*, and select the *credentials.json* file.

-## Next features
-The next features will be developed soon:
-   - **Select** files with Google Picker API, so one can authorize access to files created by other apps or files which have been manually uploaded to Google Drive™
-   - **Delete** files

 ## Known issues
    * On versions smaller than v1.48 (Insiders), the file preview does not properly preview binary data e.g. image files. v1.48 will soon be the minimum version to run this extension.